Amplituhedra for generic quantum processes via the TQNN representation of UQC: Computation and scattering in an operational setting

-A computation is {\em classical at a scale} $dt$ if and only if, for some $n$ such that $n dt = \Delta t$, there are $n$ states $\rho_M(t_j)$, maps $\zeta_j$, and functions $f_j$ such that $\zeta_j(\rho_M(t_j)) = f_j f_{j-1} \dots f_1(x)$, $1 \leq j \leq n$, such that the addition of $\rho_M(t_j)$, $\zeta_j$, and $f_j$ to Diagram \eqref{comp-def} yields a diagram that commutes.
 The minimum scale $dt_{min}$ at which the process $\mathscr{P}_M(t)$ can be given a classical interpretation is its measurable decoherence scale at the resolution chosen to define the $\rho_M$.
 The goal of practical quantum computation is to make $dt_{min}$ large, and hence the number $n$ of classically-characterizable ``steps'' small.
-Purpose-built quantum computers achieve this with cryogenics and other isolation mechanisms; accelerators achieve the same result by operating at the GeV scale and above.
+Related are several programs outlined in \cite{horsman:14} for implementing such computation.
+In practice, purpose-built quantum computers achieve this with cryogenics and other isolation mechanisms; accelerators achieve the same result by operating at the GeV scale and above.